B. Gerald Cantor (1916-1996)

 Legacy

-Known around the world by arts enthusiasts and scholars, by patients and medical scientists, and by the financial, educational and philanthropic communities, the Cantor name endures as a symbol of generosity, success, inspiration and hope.
+Known around the world by arts enthusiasts and scholars, by patients and medical scientists, and by the financial, education and philanthropy communities, the Cantor name endures as a symbol of generosity, success, inspiration and hope.